-Gabe Romo enters his first season on the sidelines for K-State as an assistant coach.
+Gabe Romo enters his fourth season on the sidelines for K-State as an assistant coach.
 Romo was hired by head coach Mike Dibbini as the program’s first assistant coach in March of 2015.

 Romo joins K-State following a one-year stint in 2014 as the head men’s and women’s soccer coach at Holy Names University in Oakland, California.
 Romo guided the men’s program to a 6-12 record and tutored the 2014 Pacific West Conference (PWC) Player of the Year and All-PWC First Team honoree, Jaime Phillips.